test 33

 Texas Human Rights Commission Act (TCHRA) (TX Labor Code Sec.
 21.051 et seq.)

-Requires all women employed by the state of Texas must be paid the same as men performing the same kind, grade, and quantity of service and that no distinctions in compensation may be made based on sex.
+Women employed by the state of Texas must be paid the same as men performing the same kind, grade, and quantity of service.
+Employers may not make distinctions in compensation based on sex.

 Additionally, it is illegal to require employees to refrain from disclosing or discussing wages.
 Employers are prohibited from making employment conditional on an applicant’s or employee’s agreement not to disclose or discuss his or her wages.

 Virginia Virginia Equal Pay Act (VA Stat.
 Sec.
-40.1-28.6 et seq.)Public and private employersEmployers are prohibited to pay employees of different sexes different wages for equal work requiring equal skill, effort and responsibility.
+40.1-28.6 et seq.)Employees of public and private organizationsEmployers are prohibited to pay employees of different sexes different wages for equal work requiring equal skill, effort and responsibility.

-Washington Equal Pay and Opportunities Act (RCW 49.58)Public and private employersEmployers are prohibited to pay employees of different sexes different wages for equal work requiring equal skill, effort and responsibility.
+Washington Equal Pay and Opportunities Act (RCW 49.58)Employees of public and private organizationsEmployers are prohibited to pay employees of different sexes different wages for equal work requiring equal skill, effort and responsibility.
+Any employer who violates this law is guilty of a misdemeanor.

 Employers cannot prohibit employees from disclosing, comparing, or discussing their wages or the wages of other employees.
 Retaliation is prohibited.

 The information provided in our chart is for educational purposes only; it is not legal advice.
-Always check regulations to help ensure compliance.
+Always check regulations and consult with an attorney to help ensure compliance.

 How Paycor Helps